 Adventure Comics was given to Mike Sekowsky.
 Mike started his tenure with a cover featuring new designs for Supergirl's costume.
 He chose one with a mini-skirt, hip boots and gloves.
 Then he introduced a mysterious malady that suddenly took away Supergirl's powers at inopportune moments and challenged her in a manner similar to his contemporaneous treatment of Wonder Woman.
 He also introduced a new villainess, Luthor's cousin, Nasthalthia.

 Finally, World's Finest went to Julius Schwartz as well.
-Julie through Batman out of the book and turned it into Superman's version of a Brave and Bold comic, teaming Superman up with a different character each month, usually characters he was known for editing.
+Julie threw Batman out of the book and turned it into Superman's version of a Brave and Bold comic, teaming Superman up with a different character each month, usually characters he was known for editing.

 After a few years the books were shuffled again.
 Action went to Julie.
 Adventure to Joe Orlando.
 Lois to a romance comic editor, and World's Finest to Murray, who brought back Batman as Superman's regular partner.
 But that's a different blog...